vojay-dev/vojay-dev.github.io/_posts/2025-05-10-airflow-riot.md

 {: .note}
 _New in Airflow 3 Concepts: Understand DAG Bundles (e.g., LocalDagBundle, GitDagBundle) as the method for packaging and supplying your DAG code.
 While Airflow's internal versioning is automatic, using versioned bundles like `GitDagBundle` can provide an additional layer of explicit, external version control for your DAG files._

 The Airflow 3 UI seamlessly integrates these versioning insights.
-In the Grid view, historical runs accurately reflect the DAG structure of their time, even if tasks were later altered.
-The _Code_ tab often allows inspection of past DAG definitions, while the Graph view typically features a selector to display the DAG's structure from different historical versions.
+In the grid view, historical runs accurately reflect the DAG structure of their time, even if tasks were later altered.
+The _Code_ tab often allows inspection of past DAG definitions, while the graph view typically features a selector to display the DAG's structure from different historical versions.
 This dynamic reconstruction is important for understanding past executions or troubleshooting issues tied to older DAG iterations.

 ![DAG Versioning in grid and code view]({{site.baseurl}}/images/blog/2025-05-10-34.png) *DAG Versioning in grid and code view, source: by author*